 We painted the new bench to match the fabric.
 As a final touch, we decided to wrap the center post and part of the frame with jute twine.
 The twine compliments the paint color and adds a great deal of strength to the main joint between the two chairs.

 All Things New Again is a family-owned furniture and paint boutique located in Leesburg, Virginia–about an hour or so west of Washington, D.C.
 We offer our own brand of eclectic hand painted furniture along with up cycled pieces we build like this bench.
 We also offer several lines of paint for your next DIY project along with painting classes and workshops.
+See our latest class schedule here.
 Stop by and see us the next time you are in town!